embedly/embedly-docs/faq.rst

   time or a timeout could have happened.
 You can attempt to fix a URL by forcing Embedly to reevaluate the page.
 To do this just add `force=true` to the query parameters of your call.
-* Nothing works help!
+* Nothing works...help!
 If none of those things work, please submit a ticket and we will have a look.
 You can either file a ticket through your Pro dashboard or send an email to support@embed.ly.